Link to Other

 NOTE: If you want more darkroom time outside of class you need to sign up for Photo 102!

-Tardiness Being habitually tardy and walking into a class while it is in session is disruptive, rude, and inconsiderate.
-I will count three tardies as an absence in terms of grading.
-I understand there are times when it is unavoidable.
-An increasing number of our students are coming from North County and traffic can be a nightmare as is parking; sometimes it just happens and that is unavoidable.
-But after you have determined how long it ought to take to get here try to assimilate that educational experience and be on time.
+You signed up for a class scheduled to begin at a certain time.
+I understand there are some times when being late is unavoidable.
+An increasing number of our students are coming from North County and traffic can be a nightmare, as is parking with all of the construction.
+Sometimes it just happens due to an accident on the road and that is unavoidable.
+But after you have determined how long it ought to take to get here (which should not take more than a week) try to assimilate that educational experience and be on time.
+Being late should be an exception not a trend.

 Three tardies counts as one unexcused absence according to school policy.

 In basic level classes I will grade you on effort and progress individually, not against each other.
-I do not "grade on the curve" because I believe that results in arbitrarily phony grades.
-In the advanced or vocational classes I will grade your work on appropriate but more objective standards.
-Below is how I will grade different types of work.
-Please note the "meaning" of the grades noted below.
+I do not "grade on the curve" because I believe that always results in arbitrarily phony grades.

 PHOTO & WRITTEN PROJECTS: You will be given a letter grade for each project turned in from A-F.

-A "C" (given for AVERAGE work) is worth 2 pts.
-If you simply do what was requested you will most certainly at least get a "C." However "A" and "B" means you took things a bit beyond the basic requirement.
+A "C" (given for AVERAGE work) is worth 70-79 points.
+If you simply do what was requested AND the technical aspects were up to par, you most likely at least get a "C."

 You will have approximately 7-8 photo projects per semester so missing a project can have a major effect on your grade, easily a whole letter grade.